gigperformer/gp-sdk/README.md

 ## Working with the API

-When GP is first loaded, it will looked for third party libraries.
+When GP is first loaded, it will look for third party libraries.
 For each library that it finds, the following sequence of steps will be performed:

 1. GP will open the library.